jiffyclub/scipy-2020-intro-to-python/README.md

-# Introduction to Python at SciPy 2019
+# Introduction to Python at SciPy 2020

-Monday, July 8 at 8:00 AM
+Monday, July 6 from 9:00 AM - 1:00 PM CDT
+(With tutorial setup help from 8:00 AM - 9:00 AM CDT.)

 This tutorial is a gentle introduction to Python for folks who are completely new to it and may not have much experience programming.